 - Monthly recurring fees will remain in force for the initial engagement period as specified in our engagement letter, ending at the end of the financial year.
 At the end of the initial engagement period, your service will automatically renew through to the end of the next financial year, unless otherwise agreed.
 We will confirm the applicable recurring fees no later than one month prior to the end of the engagement period, noting that we review our recurring fees annually.
 Invoices will be issued in advance on the 1st day of each month.

 - Monthly bookkeeping fees include a transaction allowance and are based on a Fair Use Policy.
 We monitor transaction volumes processed through Receipt Bank and Xero on a monthly basis.
 If, on a rolling average basis in a 3-month period your transaction volumes exceed that included for the plan you are on, we will increase your plan to the appropriate level, and reserve the right to retrospectively charge for any increases in prior months.
-You will be notified of any changes or additional charges will be agreed in advance. • For the avoidance of doubt, in determining the number of transactions processed we will refer to the detailed “Account Transactions” report within Xero for your primary trading bank account as well as your usage of Receipt Bank.
+You will be notified of any changes or additional charges in advance. • For the avoidance of doubt, in determining the number of transactions processed we will refer to the detailed “Account Transactions” report within Xero for your primary trading bank account as well as your usage of Receipt Bank.

 - Accounts Payable and Accounts Receivable services are charged on an agreed estimate of the level of effort involved for the estimated volume of supplier interaction, also based on Fair Use.
 Given the uncertainty associated with the level of supplier and customer followup interaction, we will monitor the effort required each month.
 Should the actual effort required to manage your accounts payable/receivable function vary significantly from that originally estimated and agreed we will be in touch to adjust your fees to the appropriate level.